abrasive/shairport/README.md

 * Enhancements
 	* Add new -t or --timeout option.
 If an audio source disappears without warning, the play session automatically terminates after a timeout period (default 120 seconds) and the device becomes available for new play requests again.
 This option allows you to set the timeout period in seconds.
-Setting the timeout period to 0 disables the feature, so that a play session will never timeout, even if the source disappears for a long period.
-This would mean that Shairport Sync would always appear busy, and refuse to accept new play requests, so use with care.
+In addition, setting the timeout period to 0 means that play requests -- say from other devices on the network -- can interrupt and terminate the current session.
+In other words, the "busy" feature of the device -- being not available to another player while playing from an existing source -- is turned off.
 	* Allow -B and -E commands to have arguments, e.g. -B '/usr/bin/logger "Starting to play"' is now legitimate.

 * Annoying things you should know about if you're updating from 2.1: